So you noticed that a colleague at work had been acting rather oddly the past week.

 Educate yourself about drug addiction

-All your observations about your colleague should be put in writing, and take pains to keep everything private.
+All your observations about your colleague should be put in writing.
+Be sure to keep these private, as you do not want to implicate someone who may be innocent.
 Your notes should include important details, such as:

 - dates and times of incidents